Luchiap/Control-tower_No-Launch-Paths-Found-Error/README.md

 ### Case 1, logged in as root

-Logout as root and login as a user or role that has the necessary permissions of using Control Tower
+Logout and login as a user or role that has the necessary permissions of using Control Tower.

+### Case 2, logged in as user/role with no access to service catalog portfolio